francisco-ricardo/factorydash/README.md

 FactoryDash is a Django-based web application providing real-time monitoring and visualization of machine performance data from the NIST Smart Manufacturing Systems (SMS) Test Bed.
+The SMS Test Bed uses the MTConnect standard for data collection and offers various data dissemination channels: a volatile data stream via MTConnect agents, a queryable data repository
+(NIST Material Data Curation System - MDCS), and pre-compiled data packages.
-The SMS Test Bed combines Computer-Aided Technologies (CAx) tools, a Manufacturing Lab with CNC and inspection equipment, and MTConnect-standardized data services to advance smart manufacturing research across the product lifecycle.
+`factorydash` primarily utilizes the real-time, volatile data stream for up-to-the-second insights.
+The SMS Test Bed aims to advance smart manufacturing research and development across the product lifecycle, highlighting challenges and requirements for cyber-physical infrastructure while providing a valuable data source for researchers.

 FactoryDash harnesses this data for actionable insights via a server-side rendered (SSR) dashboard, powered by Django Channels for live updates and Celery for data processing.
 Developed for my professional portfolio, this project showcases